marci-pires/WikiHadatac/HADatAc-Training.md

 ### Module Script:

-## Module 3 - Ingesting the Data/Metadata from your second own study
+## Module 3 - Getting All Your Studies In

+### Short Description: Ingesting the Data/Metadata from your second own study

 ### Target Audience: